 The busiate pasta from Trapani was born from a poor tradition.
 Their shape is due to the knitting needle (buso) around which a little strip of pasta is turned in order to take its distinctive twisted shape.
 We have chosen the biological busiate pasta, of Tumminia durum wheat.
 An ancient durum wheat already known during the greek times and cultivated in the Sicilian inland.
 The wheat is worked with stone mills, in order to obtain a whole-wheat flour with high protein value and a low gluten index.
 The high presence of lignin helps to maintain a safe heart and to strengthen the immune system.

-The cherry tomato is nice, rounded, charachterised by an intense flavour and a brilliant red colour.
-This is due by a compound called lycopene, an antioxidant.
-Moreover it is refreshing, and it helps your body to work out properly, as there is a large variety of carotenes, vitamin C and minerals.
-Our tomato sauce is prepared with cherry tomato, oil, salt and basil.
+Cherry tomato is nice, rounded, charachterised by an intense flavour and a brilliant red colour.
+This is due to a compound called lycopene, an antioxidant.
+Moreover it is refreshing and it helps your body to work out properly, as there is a large variety of carotenes, vitamin C and minerals.
+Our sauce is prepared using real sicilian cherry tomatoes and few other high quality ingredients in order to preserve its delicacy.
+It’s naturally processed and its low acidity level makes it irresistible to adults and children.

 Cherry tomato sauce